 The increased traffic combined with regular wear-and-tear over time has caused a number of road defects in these regions.
 The TxDOT has responded by initiating a number of repair projects, including road widening in some areas, mending damaged edges, and other repairs.
 Sadly, many of these repairs can’t come soon enough.

-If you or someone you love was involved in an accident that occurred in the Permian Basin, Eagle Ford Shale region, or any other Texas energy sector, we invite you to contact the San Antonio personal injury lawyers at Wyatt Law Firm, Ltd. for a free case review!
+If you or someone you love was involved in an accident that occurred in the Permian Basin, Eagle Ford Shale region, or any other Texas energy sector, we invite you to contact the San Antonio personal injury lawyers at Wyatt Law Firm, PLLC. for a free case review!